Right to Repair Clauses: Your Rights When the Carrier Sends Their Contractor

 - Get a written contract that states the work, the price, completion timeline, and materials to be used.

-- Don't allow excessive down payments.
+- Do not allow excessive down payments.
 In California, contractors can only collect $1,000 or 10% of the total cost, whichever is less.

 - Document everything with photos before, during, and after repairs.